Wedding planning can be stressful. Who knew there were so many components that goes into planning one day?

 Also, if you are planning a two-venue wedding, such as if you will be married at a church and then everyone will travel to a reception location, keep the travel distance reasonable.
 Usually, about 20 minutes or less is ideal.

 There are so many fantastic venues in Hendricks County it's hard to choose or list them all.
-Some of my favorites are The Barn at Kennedy Farm in Lizton, the Blanton House in Danville and the Washington Township Pavilion Center at the Washington Township Park in Avon.
+Some of my favorites are Kennedy Estate in Lizton, the Blanton House in Danville and the Washington Township Pavilion Center at the Washington Township Park in Avon.

 If those venues don't fit your vision, there are so many more to choose from.
 Visit Hendricks County has an entire site dedicated to wedding venues in Hendricks County.
 You can take a look and see what fits your plans the best.